ChickenCombo/disaster-online-reporting-application/README.md

 * Maruno, Hitomi B.
 * Quitor, Cedric John D.

-# Getting Started
+# Building DORA v4
-First, clone the repo:
+First, clone the repository:

     gh repo clone ChickenCombo/disaster-online-reporting-application-v4

+### Firebase Setup

-Next, you will need to create your own Firebase project and register `com.app.dorav4` as the Android package name and download the `google-services.json` file.
+* Create your own Firebase project and register `com.app.dorav4` as the Android package name and download the `google-services.json` file.

-Switch to **Project** view in Android Studio and paste `google-services.json` into `app/` directory.
+* Switch to *Project* view in Android Studio and paste `google-services.json` into `app/` directory.

-Lastly, configure the following: Authentication, Realtime Database, and Storage.
+* Configure the following on your Firebase dashboard: Authentication, Realtime Database, and Storage.

-Afterwards, make sure to perform a clean rebuild of the application.
+### Maps SDK for Android Setup

+* Go to Google Cloud Platform and select your Firebase project.

+* Navigate to APIs and Services and enable *Maps SDK for Android*.

+* Navigate to Credentials to get your API key.

+# Running DORA v4

+Connect an Android device or an emulator on your development machine.

+### Android Studio

+* Select `Run -> Run 'app'` (or `Debug 'app'`) from the menu bar
+* Select the device you wish to run the app on and click 'OK'